TerrorSquad/php-booster/README.md

 This repository contains a DDEV configuration alongside various other tools that help us ensure consistency across local environments as well as quality within PHP codebases.

+## License

+This repository is licensed under the MIT license.
+See [LICENSE.md](LICENSE.md) for more information.

 ## Requirements

 You need to have DDEV installed.
 Visit [ddev](https://ddev.com/) for installation instructions.

+## Documentation

+The documentation is available at [https://terrorsquad.github.io/php-blueprint/](https://terrorsquad.github.io/php-blueprint/)

 ## Adding to existing PHP Project